CRBroughton/Sibyl/README.md

 - `Insert` - Allows you to provide an array of insertable entries into your selected table
 - `Select` - Returns a type-safe array of entries from the selected table
 - `All` - Returns all entries from the selected table
+- `Update` Updates and returns a single entry from the selected table
 - `Delete` - Deletes an entry from a selected table

 ### Creating the table